 Computational Science of Taxation

-The aim of this course is that students learn to think interdisciplinary between tax and technology.
+The aim of Computational Science of Taxation is that students learn to think interdisciplinary between tax and technology.
 Computational science is a multidisciplinary field and it aims to understand complex systems by developing computational models and simulations.
-Computational taxation is to tax law what bioinformatics is to medicine and econometrics is to economics.
+Computational taxation is to tax law what bioinformatics is to medicine and econometrics and business analytics are to economics.
 The focus question of this course is how computational models and methods may help to understand and improve the tax domain and complexity in taxation?
-This course is not about the simple calculation or accounting of taxes!
-Although students are not required to have a prior background in advanced mathematics or computer science to be able to successfully follow this course, they should have strong analytical thinking skills and an aptitude for quantitative methods.

 Upon successful completion of this course, a student is able to:

-- Describe and explain major historical, current and future developments in computer technology and data science and their potential to reinvent the tax domain of the future.
+- Describe and explain major historical, current and future developments in computer science and their impact in the past or potential to reinvent the tax domain of the future.

 - Describe, explain and apply the data science process;